Uniform Lipschitz functions on the triangular lattice have logarithmic variations: A dichotomy theorem

 Let~$a,b,c,d$ be the corners of~$\R_2$ ordered in counter-clockwise order, starting from the top-left corner.
 Write~$(bc)$ and~$(da)$ for the arcs of~$\partial \sfD$ in counter-clockwise order.
 Then, due to the monotonicity in boundary conditions and the FKG inequality,

-The first equality is due to the specific to the boundary conditions induced by~$\Gamma_L$,~$\Gamma_R$ and~$\zeta$ on~$\sfD_0$ (a brief analysis is needed to ensure that the is no multiplicative constant appearing between the two sides).
-The first inequality is due to the FKG inequality; the last one is due to Lemma~\ref{lem:square_crossed}.
+The equality is due to the specific to the boundary conditions induced by~$\Gamma_L$,~$\Gamma_R$ and~$\zeta$ on~$\sfD_0$ (a brief analysis is needed to ensure that the is no multiplicative constant appearing between the two sides).
+The first inequality is due to the FKG inequality and the inclusion of events; the last one is due to Lemma~\ref{lem:square_crossed}.
 Averaging the above over all possible values of~$ \Gamma_L~$ and~$\Gamma_R$ and using~\eqref{eq:simple_paths}, we obtain the desired bound. \end{proof}